terasut-num/simple-jev/README.md

 JSON
 ```

 Unknown top-level request fields are ignored, including completion settings such as `temperature`, `max_tokens`, and `stream`.
 Unknown fields inside questions and options are rejected.
 There is no completion sampling or streaming.
-The HF server currently supports text only; images, audio, video, and tool calls are unsupported.
+The GGUF server currently supports text only; images, audio, video, and tool calls are unsupported.

 `usage.input_tokens` counts unique token prefixes within the request, sharing the common context across questions. `usage.output_tokens` is zero because no output tokens are generated.
 For diagnostic timings, start the server with `ENABLE_OPEN_JEV_ADVANCED_METRICS=1`; adding `"options": {"raw_logits": true}` to a request then includes selected-token logits.